 Whether playing bluegrass with Edgar Meyer, Bela Fleck or Chris Thile, Brazilian choro music with Hamilton de Holanda or Baroque classical with German mandolinist Caterina Lichenberg, Mike is able to swing gracefully between all of these musical styles with a unique blend of virtuosity, depth and musical integrity that is rare in the cross cultural musical world of today.

-His most recent CD is called ‘Big Trio’ with two of the young lions of instrumental music in American, Alex Hargreaves (violin) and Paul Kowert (bass).
+His most recent CD is called ‘Big Trio’ with two of the young lions of instrumental music in American, Alex Hargreaves (violin w/Sarah Jaroz) and Paul Kowert (bass w/Punch Brothers).

 “All three players in this group are virtuosos… showing no limitations.
 This is high caliber music from musicians at their peak.”

-To be release in early 2010 is a project with German classical mandolin virtuoso Caterina Lichtenberg.
+In early 2010 a project with German classical mandolin virtuoso Caterina Lichtenberg was realeased on Mike’s own label Adventure Music.
 She is the Professor of mandolin at the Music Conservatory in Cologne, Germany.
 The two have been touring throughout Europe and the U.S since 2008.

-A look at Mike’s calendar and you will find him on concert tours with everyone from the Swedish group Vasen, the Grammy winning jazz ensemble The Turtle Island String Quartet or with his progressive bluegrass group Psychograss with Darol Anger, Tony Trischka, Todd Phillips and Davig Grier.
+A look at Mike’s calendar and you will find him on concert tours with everyone from the Swedish group Vasen, Bassist Edgar Meyer, fellow andolinist Chris Thile, the Grammy winning jazz ensemble The Turtle Island String Quartet or with his progressive bluegrass group Psychograss with Darol Anger, Tony Trischka, Todd Phillips and David Grier.

 Mike grew up in Central Florida, where he cut his teeth on traditional American music.
 His interest in many musicals styles however eventually led him to the San Francisco Bay Area to join the original David Grisman Quintet in 1978 at age 19.
 This band toured and recorded with the legendary jazz violinist Stephan Grappelli, Mark O’Connor and guitarist Tony Rice.
 They performed on the Johnny Carson Show that same year and toured Europe and Japan and helped set a new standard for American stringband music.